PythonJedi/yew/Algebraic Types for Java Programmers.md

 In this case, Natural is either a null (in this case representing 0), or some nesting of n right constructors of Sum around a null, representing the nth natural number.
 Stream is some item and a Stream.
-Since there is no null, there is always another stream to project another item and stream
+Since there is no possibility of null, there is always another stream to project into another item and stream.
+Since this structure is known to be potentially infinite (due to the use of GFix in its declaration), a compiler can check to make sure functions that depend on all the items in the structure (like sum and print) are not called on it.
+However, there are entire groups of functions that can be evaluated on infinite structures, creating new infinite structures that can be inspected by partial evaluation of a print function or other suitable output.

+## Quantification